John Stewart Co-ordinator

 Carol Thornton Book Keeper

-Anyone who has been along to our Annual Delegate Conference will instantly recognise the friendly face of Carol Thornton, our longest serving member of staff.
-Carol joined the organisation in 1995 as a receptionist on our Community Employment Scheme and trained as a Book Keeper, taking up this position in 1998.
-She takes care of our accounts and payroll, which includes responding to supplier’s queries, maintaining accounts and administering payments.
+Carol Thornton is our longest serving member of staff.
+Carol joined the organisation in 1995 as a receptionist on our Community Employment Scheme and trained as a Bookkeeper, taking up this position in 1998.
+She takes care of our accounts and payroll, which includes responding to suppliers' queries, maintaining accounts and administering payments.

 Laura Rossney Community Employment Supervisor